ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/index.md

 The nuget package has binaries specifically targeted to these TFMs:

+- `netstandard2.1`
 - `netstandard2.0`
+- `netcoreapp3.0`
 - `netcoreapp2.2`
 - `net472`
 - `net48`

 > [!TIP]
-> While Rezolver is fast, whichever version you use, the runtime-specific versions (i.e. `netcoreapp2.2` or `netframework472/48`) are faster due to the use of some
+> While Rezolver is fast, whichever version you use, the `netstandard2.0` build is slightly slower because it's not able to use some dynamic IL
-> internal caching built using IL Emit which, until `netstandard2.1` is ready, can only be used when directly targeting a specific
+> generation that's used by the versions which target the other TFMs.
-> runtime.
+>
+> From Version 3.0, Rezolver will only target `netstandard2.0` and `netstandard2.1`.

 # Integration

 In addition to simply using the Rezolver nuget package and creating a @Rezolver.Container directly, Rezolver also offers some off-the-shelf integrations:

-- Asp.Net Core support (v2.2 and below) is provided by the [Rezolver.Microsoft.AspNetCore.Hosting](docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md) package
-- [.Net Core Generic Host]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host)) support (v2.2 and above) is provided by the [Rezolver.Microsoft.Extensions.Hosting](docs/nuget-packages/rezolver.microsoft.extensions.hosting.md) package
+- [.Net Core Generic Host 2.2+ and Asp.Net Core 3+](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host) support is provided by the [Rezolver.Microsoft.Extensions.Hosting](docs/nuget-packages/rezolver.microsoft.extensions.hosting.md) package
 - Low-level integration with the core Microsoft.Extensions.DependencyInjection DI abstractions (i.e creating an @System.IServiceProvider from an <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>) is provided by the [Rezolver.Microsoft.Extensions.DependencyInjection](docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md) package.
 This package is used by the other two packages above.
+- Asp.Net Core support (v2.2 and below) is provided by the [Rezolver.Microsoft.AspNetCore.Hosting](docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md) package, the last version of which will be 2.3.

 # Quickstart